821869798/carton/README.en.md

 # carton

 `carton` is a desktop client powered by `sing-box`.
-The project aims to stay as close as possible to the official SFM experience in interaction flow and information layout, while focusing on high performance and a few practical extra features.
+It aims to stay close to the official SFM experience in interaction flow and information layout, while putting more weight on performance, responsiveness, and a few practical enhancements.

 The project currently targets `Windows` and `Linux`.
 There are no plans to publish a `macOS` version, because SFM already exists on macOS.

-The project is still in an early stage, but its direction is already clear:
+Current focus:

 - Keep the experience close to official SFM to reduce migration cost
-- Prioritize performance, responsiveness, and startup speed
+- Prioritize UI responsiveness, startup speed, and long-running resource usage
-- Start sing-box with your own config and rules, only overriding a small set of toggle-style options for convenience
+- Start `sing-box` with your own config and rules, only taking over a small set of toggle-style options
-- Add useful features without breaking the main workflow
+- Add useful enhancements without disrupting the main workflow
-- Non-Electron, non-Tauri, and non-web-tech desktop shell
+- Use a non-Electron / non-Tauri / non-web-tech desktop stack with lower memory usage and higher performance

 > `carton` is not an official SFM client and is not affiliated with the sing-box team.